-Machining Of Urethane
+INSTALLATION GUIDE

+MACHINING OF URETHANE (POLYESTER)

 Introduction

 From time to time the need arises to make bushes from bar stock or to modify existing bushes for a specific application.
-The machining operations to make new bushes or modify stock bushes should all be carried out on a lathe.
+The machining operations to make new bushes or modify stock bushes will all be carried out on a lathe.
 The concept used in machining urethane is completely different than machining grey iron, steel or ductile iron.
-You use only the basic of machining such as surface feed, RPM, etc. The theory of machining urethane is "get in quick and get away" - this is best done by hand and feel - in most cases other than turning, you do not use feed.
+You use only the basics of machining such as surface feed, RPM, etc.

+The theory of machining urethane is "get in quick and get away" - this is best done by hand and feel.
+Machining urethane is an art of turning by feel - in most cases, other than turning, you do not use feed.
 To machine urethane from our experience is best carried out with high speed steel grade tooling.
 You need tools specially ground for the durometer of the urethane to be machined.
 Tool clearance is very critical.
-The material has to slide away with no resistance at all, avoiding ships.
-You want to leave the waste material in one piece, like a ribbon, if possible.
+The material has to slide away with no resistance at all, avoiding chips.
+You want to leave the material in one piece, like a ribbon, if possible.

-Turning Of Urethane
+Turning of Urethane

 The two primary grades of urethane that we work with are 70 durometer and 85 durometer (Shore A).
-The softer 70 duro material does not lend itself to machining and thus we recommend all machining operations be carried out on 85 duro material.
+The softer 70 duro material does not lend itself to machining and thus we recommend all machining operations be carried out using 85 duro material.
 It is best to bore the solid rod and mount it on a mandrel for the best turning results - the same applies when modifying moulded bushes.
-Having the tool approximately 1 mm below centre height removes material a lot easier.
+Having the tool approximately 1mm below centre height removes material a lot easier.
 No coolant is necessary if these procedures are followed.

-A feed rate of approximately 0.4 mm(.017") per a second is acceptable.
-Head speed of the lathe should run at 980 to 1200 RPM, resulting in a surface feed of between 30 to 50 metres (100' to 150') per minute - this will be ultimately determined by the outside diameter of the part you are turning.
+A feed rate of approximately .017" (0.4mm) per second is acceptable.
+Head speed of the lathe should run at 980 to 1200 RPM, resulting in a surface feed of between 100' to 150' (30 to 50 metres) per minute - this will be ultimately determined by the outside diameter of the part you are turning.

+18%
-Grind your tool with a 7° front rake and a 18° top rake.

-Rapidly plunge into the material, up to 1.25 mm(.050") per second hand feed.
+Grind your tool with a seven (70) degree front rake and an eighteen (180) degree top rake.
+Rapidly plunge into the material, up to .050" (1.25mm) per second hand feed.
 It is almost impossible to go too fast.
-Remember to remove the tool quickly to keep from leaving tool marks and urethane buildup on the finished urethane cut.
+Remember to remove the tool quickly to keep from leaving tool marks and urethane build-up on the finished urethane cut.
 When machining urethane, any resistance from your tool when cutting will result in melting or burning of the material.

+70 /

+17

+11

 Grooving Urethane

 In some applications you will want to machine a groove or recess into the outside dimension of the part you are making.
 This is best carried out by plunging a shaped tool into the part.
 Head speed and surface feed should be the same as for turning procedures.

-Rapidly plunge into the material, up to 1.25 mm(.050") per second hand feed.
-You must get in and out fast so shaving does not wrap back around the workplace.
+Rapidly plunge into the material, up to .050" (1.25mm) per second hand feed.
+You must get in and out fast so shaving does not wrap back around the work piece.
+Your tool will be shaped to the configuration of the groove

-Your tool will be shaped to the configuration of the groove you want - looking from the top of your tool down, it will resemble the cut you are seeking.
-Allow approximately 2 mm(1/16") wider width on your tool to compensate for the urethane pushing away from the tool and then contracting back.

-Your Tool needs as much rake on the sides and the top as you can get, 18° if possible.
+Your tool will be shaped to the configuration of the groove you want looking approximately from the top of your tool down it will resemble the cut you are seeking.
+Allow approximately 1/16" (2mm) wider width on your tool to compensate for the urethane pushing away from the tool and then contracting back.
+Your tool needs as much rake on the sides and the top as you can get, eighteen (180) degrees if possible.

+This procedure must be carried out by a qualified person